erichamion/js-email-address-validator/README.md

 - Quoted-string can contain FWS, printable ASCII (excluding double-quote and backslash), and quoted-pair -- implemented
 - Quoted strings on a per-label basis are allowed but obsolete -- separateLocalLabels option implements this
 - Domain literals can contain FWS and printable ASCII (excluding square brackets and backslash)
 - In addition, quoted-pair (backslash escape) and non-whitespace control characters in domain literal are allowed but obsolete.
-This means every character besides unescaped brackets/backslash is legal, as I've implemented.
+This means every character besides unescaped brackets/backslash is legal, as I've implemented. -- allowDomainLiteralEscapes option implements this
 - Comments/FWS between period-separated elements of local-part and domain are allowed but obsolete. -- separateLocalLabels option implements this
 - Quoted-pair can have non-WS control characters, but this is obsolete.
 - Quoted-pair does not seem to be allowed outside of comment and quoted-string (and obsolete in domain literal)